KhalidAlsantali/vicinae-caffeinate/README.md

 ## How it works

+Spawns two detached processes that survive across extension invocations:

+- **`systemd-inhibit --what=sleep:handle-lid-switch`** — blocks all sleep (idle timeout, explicit suspend, etc.) and prevents logind from acting on lid close, so the system stays awake and the session never locks.
+- **Lid monitor** — polls `/proc/acpi/button/lid/*/state` and calls `kscreen-doctor --dpms off/on` when the lid closes or opens, so the display still blanks on lid close despite the inhibitor.

-Spawns a detached `systemd-inhibit` process that blocks idle, sleep, and lid-switch events.
-The inhibitor survives across extension invocations — no pidfile needed, since the end timestamp is encoded in the inhibitor's `--why` field and recovered via `pgrep`.
+The inhibitor's end timestamp is encoded in its `--why` field and recovered via `pgrep`, so no pidfile is needed.

 ## Attribution